2025 University of Regina grads look back on their university experiences

 “I think just spending time with friends – like, everyone has the same interests as you and just working towards the same thing.
 Some of the best times of your life are here at university, I would say,” said Haczkewicz.

-“My friends.
-Seeing them every day.
+“My friends, seeing them every day.
 It’s awesome.
 But now that everyone’s working, you don’t see them as often,” said Meili.

 One of the prevailing themes is that it is good to get involved and form friendships.
 Many of these graduates did just that and now have a degree as a symbol of their hard work academically.
-The social aspects however, also played a key role in their success.
-Even though these students came here to study, it is quite clear that the friendships, sports, clubs and other extracurricular activities played a big role in shaping their professional lives and getting their respective university degrees.
+The social aspects, however, also played a key role in their success.
+Even though these students came here to study, it is quite clear that the friendships, sports, clubs, and other extracurricular activities played a big role in shaping their professional lives and getting their respective university degrees.

 “I love the people.
-I love the athletics program as well as my teammates and a lot of the professors in the classes I really enjoyed as well,” said Edwards, when asked what he will miss the most.
+I love the athletics program as well as my teammates and a lot of the professors in the classes I really enjoyed as well,” said Edwards when asked what he will miss the most.
 It was with his basketball teammates where he had one of his fondest memories of his time at university.

 “We had a big win against the University of Saskatchewan in my first year here.
 We ended up winning by about 5 or 6.
 It was a really close game.
 We pulled it out.
 The stands were packed.
 It was really fun,” he said.